kfachikov/QUIZZZZ/docs/backlog/backlog.md

 As a player in a multiplayer game, I should be able to negatively affect the others by using my "reduce time" power-up, so it would be reasonable to consider the speed of an answer depending on the time left for each player.

-- timing the questions

-As a player, I should see the time remaining to answer the current question, as otherwise, I wouldn’t know when it’s up, and thus, I might not answer in time, thinking there is some more time.

-- intermediate leaderboard containing the best-scoring players
+- using power-ups after answering a question

-As a player in a multiplayer game, I should be able to see an intermediate leaderboard that shows top players' names and scores, because I would like to know which players are on top and whether I am among them.
+As a player in a multiplayer game, I should be able to use a once-per-game ability (joker) even after answering a question, as this is a game of speed and I would strive to answer as fast as I can at first.

 - a different type of questions